-We provide housing, residential and nursing care to all former seafarers, particularly those who are elderly, infirm or disabled, their widows, and dependants from across the UK, as well as non-seafarers.
+We provide housing, residential and nursing care to all former seafarers, particularly those who are elderly, infirm or disabled, their widows, and dependants from across the UK.
 Our flagship residential and nursing care home, Belvedere House, together with sheltered flats, is situated within the idyllic grounds of the Weston Acres Estate, near the rural village of Banstead, Surrey.
 The surroundings also make the site ideal for respite care.

-We are able to offer help to a broad cross-section of seafarers including those with backgrounds in the Royal and Merchant Navies, Royal Fleet Auxiliary or fishing fleets.
-We also currently welcome non-seafarers.
+We are able to offer help to a broad cross-section of seafarers, including those with backgrounds in the Royal and Merchant Navies, Royal Fleet Auxiliary or fishing fleets.

 Please read our Statement of Purpose and Philosophy of Care document (click to download) , which explains more about our values and how we operate.

 The Chief Executive of the Society is Commander Brian Boxall-Hunt OBE MNI Royal Navy (right), who took up the role in 2006.
 Before that, he served for 35 years in the Royal Navy.
 He is also a Freeman of the Honourable Company of Master Mariners, a member of the Nautical Institute and a keen yachtsman, being RYA Yachtmaster qualified, and a member of the Britannia Yacht Club, Royal Naval Sailing Association and Starcross Sailing Club.